ska-telescope/developer.skatelescope.org/src/tools/software-package-release-procedure.rst

  * GITLAB_USER_LOGIN
  * GITLAB_USER_ID

-Bold ones are essential to have.
 More information can be found on `Predefined variables reference <https://docs.gitlab.com/ee/ci/variables/predefined_variables.html>`_.
 Procedure for including those metadata is documented in `Deploying Artefacts`_.